-Personally, I think Travelers Cheques are most useful for use as an emergency fund.
+Traveler's cheques are often most useful for use as an emergency fund.
 Most travelers will get the best rates and most convenience from using ATMs to access money during their visit to New York City.
 Finding places that will accept traveler's cheques as payment and/or convert them into cash at a branch seems like an unnecessary hassle for most visitors.

 - You can convert your American Express Travelers Cheques into cash with no fee at any American Express Travel Office.

-- You will need to present photo ID (passport, driver's license, etc.) when paying with a Travelers Cheque.
+- You will need to present a photo ID (passport, driver's license, etc.) when paying with a traveler's cheque.

 Preloaded Travel Cards